top of page

 -

-How can I participate as an exhibitor?Food, drink, and arts/crafts vendor applications are now closed.
+How can I participate in the festival?Food, drink, and arts/crafts vendor applications are now closed.
+We are still looking for volunteers: sign up here.
 Email events@highstreetartcenter.com with any questions.

 bottom of page